Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Methods

 Once the NNs are trained, they provide the following quantities: \(\mathrm{median}^{(\mathrm{pred})}\), \(\mathrm{std}^{(\mathrm{pred})}\), \(\sigma_\mathrm{median}^\mathrm{pred}\), and \(\sigma_\mathrm{std}^\mathrm{pred}\).
 These predicted quantities are used, along with the observed PTA data, to calculate the likelihood for MCMC sampling.

-To assess whether the NNs are sufficiently well trained, we perform the same comparison as in Fig.~\ref{fig:gp_holodeck_strain_sidm}.
+We perform the same maximum-posterior validation check for the NN interpolators.
 We fix the model parameters to their maximum-posterior values from the NN-based MCMC and compare the resulting NN predictive distributions with the strain spectra computed directly with \texttt{holodeck}, as shown in Fig.~\ref{fig:nn_holodeck_strain_sidm}.
-As in Fig.~\ref{fig:gp_holodeck_strain_sidm}, the solid red lines denote the NN-predicted median, while the red shaded regions show the nominal 95\% predictive intervals, computed using the total uncertainty defined analogously to Eq.~\ref{eq:gp_total_sigma} for the NN predictions.
-The solid green lines show the median values of the 2000 \texttt{holodeck} realizations, and the green shaded regions span the 2.5th to 97.5th percentiles of those realizations, corresponding to the central 95\% range of characteristic strains.
+Following the same plotting convention as Fig.~\ref{fig:gp_holodeck_strain_sidm}, the solid red lines denote the NN-predicted median characteristic-strain spectra, while the red shaded regions show the nominal 95\% predictive intervals.
+These intervals are computed using the total uncertainty defined analogously to Eq.~\ref{eq:gp_total_sigma}, with the GP predictive quantities replaced by the corresponding NN predictive quantities.
+The solid green lines show the median values of the 2000 \texttt{holodeck} realisations, and the green shaded regions span the 2.5th to 97.5th percentiles of those realisations, corresponding to the central 95\% range of characteristic strains.

-We see that even at 2000 training points, NN predictions are already overlapping with the simulated strain spectra.
-For GPs, we had to increase our training data to 8000 points, but for NNs, even 2000 points could be sufficient.
-This is another point in favor of NNs.
+In contrast to Fig.~\ref{fig:gp_holodeck_strain_sidm}, Fig.~\ref{fig:nn_holodeck_strain_sidm} shows that the NN interpolator passes this SIDM maximum-posterior validation check.
+The \texttt{holodeck} median lies within the NN 95\% predictive interval in all five frequency bins.
+This already holds for the 2000-point NN training library, whereas the corresponding GP validation shown in Fig.~\ref {fig:gp_holodeck_strain_sidm} does not pass this median-containment test.

 The posterior distributions obtained with NNs are shown in Fig.~\ref{fig:mcmc_nn_2k_4k_8k}.
 The median values of the NN-based posteriors, together with their 16th and 84th percentiles, are listed in Table~\ref{tab:sidm_posterior_median_nn}.